-Set out in section five of this plan, we intend to make maximum use of local and national testing capacity.
+Set out in section seven of this plan, we outline how we are making maximum use of local and national testing capacity.
 Annex One of the plan provides the overview of testing.
 This will enable the most timely and effective response to potential or suspected outbreaks in the city.
-Our local testing capacity will be prioritised for NHS, care, education and other critical frontline workers in the city.
+Local testing arrangements are in place for NHS, care, education and other critical frontline workers in the city.
 This will ensure we can maintain critical services for residents as well as reassurance to our workforce.
 We will continue to support the roll out of rapid testing and appropriate responses to variants.

 Set out the timely and responsive testing, contact tracing and consequence management capacity needed to ensure effective delivery of this plan.

-Section six of our plan sets out the roles and responsibilities of the Salford case and consequence management team (CCMT) which will lead in all aspects of test, trace, contain and enable in Salford.
-An initial contact team will be created from the council’s contact centre staff – skilled in building trust and gathering information from the public.
-Specialist health protection, infection control and environmental health staff will then deal with the case and consequence management providing guidance, advice and support to complex settings, businesses and communities across the city and liaising with the Greater Manchester integrated hub and with the UK Health Security Agency (UKHSA formerly PHE).
+Section eight and nine of our plan sets out the roles and responsibilities of the Salford case and consequence management team (CCMT) who are leading in all aspects of test, trace, contain and enable in Salford.
+The initial contact team from the council’s contact centre staff are skilled in building trust and gathering information from the public.
+Specialist health protection, infection control and environmental health staff then deal with the case and consequence management providing guidance, advice and support to complex settings, businesses and communities across the city and liaising with the Greater Manchester integrated hub and with the UK Health Security Agency (UKHSA formerly PHE).

 Outline the governance arrangements in place to oversee and steer this work locally.

-We are strengthening our health protection board to provide leadership of our local public health response, including leadership for delivery of this outbreak plan.
-The board will be chaired by the Director of Public Health, and members will be drawn from health, care and community partners across the city.
-Arrangements (and terms of reference) are set out in section ten of this plan.
+Our health protection board is providing leadership for delivery of this outbreak plan.
+The board is chaired by the Director of Public Health or their Deputy, and members will be drawn from health, care and community partners across the city.
+Arrangements (and terms of reference) are set out in Annex Two of this plan.

 Set out communications and engagement arrangements to support delivery of this plan, including any potential disproportionate equality impacts from the plan and how they will be mitigated.